ansys/pyedb-core/README.rst

 PyEDB-Core is licensed under the MIT license.

 PyEDB-Core makes no commercial claim over Ansys whatsoever.
-The use of this Python client requires a legally licensed local copy of AEDT.
+The use of this Python client requires a legally licensed copy of AEDT.
 For more information, see the `Ansys Electronics <https://www.ansys.com/products/electronics>`_ page on the Ansys website.